sergey-shandar/public/notes/economy/justice.md

 We have a lot of computational power, but our tax systems have not evolved much.
 Often, these old systems have a negative impact on economies, lives, and societies.
 With AI’s ability to concentrate wealth and disrupt job markets, these flaws are accelerating.

-Here, I formulated principles based on common sense and a sense of justice.
-I believe these principles, if applied properly, can fix some of the problems.
+Here, I’ve outlined principles based on common sense and a sense of justice.
+I believe that if these principles are applied properly, they can help address some of the problems.
 These principles are obvious and relatively easy to implement in our digital epoch.

 ## The First Principle: Gross Income Growth Increases Net Income